 - Official copies of their transcripts for all degrees received**

-- Official GRE score, which must be sent to Purdue by the ETS service - GRE is temporarily waived for Fall 2023 ***
+- Official GRE score, which must be sent to Purdue by the ETS service - GRE was temporarily waived through Spring of 2024 and will be required again starting Fall 2024 ***

 - Four (4) samples of your best work which demonstrate competencies related to computer graphics.
 Upload samples of work on your application checklist as a "Miscellaneous Supporting Document" after you submit your online application.
 Samples of work may be research papers, animation clips, UX projects, code snippets, drawings, renderings, digital art, portfolio website link, etc., etc., etc. It is up to each applicant to decide how they wish to present themselves to the admissions committee.

 - A writing sample that clearly conveys their ability to communicate in a written form, such as a final term paper, excerpts from an undergraduate or graduate thesis, or a published article for which the applicant is the sole author.
 Please limit writing samples to five (5) pages or fewer.